 A successful content strategy should blend different formatsโ€”short videos, infographics, blog posts, and user testimonials.
 The key is to keep the content diverse and interesting so it appeals to different segments of your audience.

 Scheduling your posts is just as important as creating them.
 A social media management tool like RecurPost can be very helpful for the same.
-Startups need to maintain a regular posting rhythm to stay relevant.
+Startups need to maintain a regular posting rhythm to stay relevant, especially when addressing social media marketing topics.
 This doesnโ€™t mean you have to post daily, but it does mean sticking to a schedule so your followers know when to expect updates.

 Tools like social media scheduling apps make this process easier.
 They allow you to batch-create content and schedule posts in advance, ensuring that you remain consistent, even during busy periods.